LEARNING TO WRITE: TO BE OR NOT TO BE

 First, let’s go back and grab the sentence I used as an example at the beginning of this blog.
 It states “I went to the store to fetch some groceries to get what I needed to make the meal I wanted to make.”
 Sounds like an elementary phrase written for a children’s book.
 So let’s see what changes can be made.

-How about: “The store was my destination for the groceries I needed that would complete the meal I desired for dinner.”
+How about: “The store was my destination of choice for the groceries I needed that would complete the meal I wanted for dinner.”
 I have just recreated a sentence that kicked that annoying little turd-word to the curb (Hmmm, almost sounds like a cliche or rhyme).
 The Caveat?
 I created a pleasant, and less obtrusive, sentence out of an annoying and amateurish sounding one.

 Or how about: “As for the dinner tonight, the store near me had the groceries I needed for the meal I had planned.”
 I said the same thing again, but with a juxtaposition of words.